Sermon at All Saints Coddington, Advent 2016

 “And when did you last hear a sermon on work?” he asks.
 The dignity of work and justice in the workplace.
 I would imagine that most of us have benefitted greatly from those two blessings.
 Not everyone is so fortunate.

 I used the word ‘fragmented’ earlier - the church has historically been part of the glue holding society together.
 Our rural location is very different from John’s world and from Burnley but sharing and fairness, and the values of family, place and work are important everywhere.
-There’s a good podcast by the bishop of Truro on the church’s role in tackling rural poverty, which is well worth a listen and might help, as we ask God’s guidance in seeking to know “what should we do?”
-I can give you a link.
+There was a good podcast by the bishop of Truro on the church’s role in tackling rural poverty, which is well worth a listen and might help, as we ask God’s guidance in seeking to know “what should we do?” but it is no longer available at the link that Andy gave.

 And if you are interested in pursuing the Burnley bishop’s thoughts by the way, you’ll find the article on the Church Times website for free - it’s outside the £80 per annum paywall.
 Alleluia!